cmzuo11/stMVC/README.md

 To reproduce the result, you should use the default parameters.

-Note: To reduce your waiting time, we have uploaded our preprocessed data into the ./stMVC_test_data/DLPFC_151673/stMVC/ folder.
+Note: To reduce your waiting time, we have uploaded our preprocessed data into the folder ./stMVC_test_data/DLPFC_151673/stMVC/.
 You can directly perform step 3.

 ### Step 2.
 Manual cell segmentation (for IDC dataset)